Joe

 “To anyone who might be unsure as to whether a sailing trip is for them – you have no idea what life has in store for you, so if there is an opportunity to do something unfamiliar presented to you, always say yes.
 These experiences will shape you, and in cases such as mine and many others I have spoken with, they might just save you as well.”

 Joe is a member of the Cirdan Youth View and has sailed on all three of our boats several times.
-After a tough health battle in 2025, Joe has returned back to the water where he feels most happy and fulfilled, and is keen to help encourage others to experience the same benefits the water has to offer.
+After a tough health battle in 2025, Joe has returned back to employment and back to the water where he feels most happy and fulfilled, and is keen to help encourage others to experience the same benefits the water has to offer.

 Gracey